Ammonium Persulfate - Glossar

 Is ammonium persulfate harmful to the scalp?

-Improper use of ammonium persulfate can cause skin irritation.
+When used incorrectly, ammonium persulfate can cause skin irritation.

 Why is ammonium persulfate used in hair dyes?